Designing a metadata vocabulary

 This proposal is very much a work in progress.
 You may not find anything useful in here yet.

-This is a meta-proposal, documenting the process of constructing a small metadata vocabulary for my the documents and references archive that make up this hypertext.
+This is a meta-proposal, documenting the process of constructing a small metadata vocabulary for the documents and references that make up this hypertext.
 The goal of this document is to make tractable the aims laid out in SEP 60: A stricter metadata vocabulary.

 I’ll be drawing heavily on the US Library of Congress MODS system and, to a lesser degree, the MADS system.
 See the links at the bottom of this page for further reading.